ABZB/YGOpro-deck-extractor/readme.txt

 V 2.0

 Requirements:
-Python 3.X (sqlite 3 might have to be downloaded seperately)
+Python 3.X (sqlite 3 might have to be downloaded separately)

 Installation instructions:
 1) Place paths.txt, Set_up.py, and Deck_Extractor.py in some folder convenient to you.